-Having learned from my mistakes, I now follow a few simple tips that help me to be better prepared for business trips.
+Having learned from my mistakes, I now follow a few simple tips for business travel that help me to be better prepared for business trips.
 I have decided to write them down here so that I can spare you from any trouble.
 Continue reading to discover the most useful business travel tips.

 Keep your passport and other travel documents in order